-F. Reopening the Waiting List
+F. Reopening the Walting List

-If, based on the maximum number of Pre-Application Cards, it is anticipated that all persons who have submitted Pre-Application Cards for a specific unit size will be housed within the next twelve (12) months, the Waiting List for that unit size only will be reopened and Pre-Application Cards will again be accepted.
-Management will present the notice of the reopening of the Waiting List to prospective public housing residents utilizing first, the RMTS, then the general CHA public housing waiting list.
+If, based on the maximum number of Pre-Application Cards, it is anticipated that all persons who have submitted Pre-Application Cards for a specific unit size will be housed within the next twelve (12) months, the Waiting Lists for that unit size only will be reopened and Pre-Application Cards will again be accepted.
+Management will present the notice of the reopening of the Waiting Lists to prospective residents.
+For the ACC-Assisted Units Waiting List, prospective public housing residents will be notified utilizing first, the RMTS, then the general CHA public housing waiting list.